FatSwedishCoding/fsc_questline/README.md

 # fsc_questline
-A Quest giver with 2 quest atm, new remade copy , atm 1 quest. will add 2 more soon :)
+MADE BY Makki3 and Abbzon from FatSwedishCoding.

+A Quest giver with 2 quest atm. ur allow to use the script and modify it, but orginal makers need to be in the script, if not u break EULA and github terms of service.

+Buggreports on: https://discord.gg/kXJHq8T or i comments here on github.